artifact-submission-2026/nonlinear-subspace-artifact/README.md

 does not affect execution.
 The main verification steps are marked by section headings in the corresponding notebooks.

+GitHub may occasionally fail to render large notebooks or notebooks with long outputs.
+This does not affect the artifact itself.
+If the online preview does not render correctly, please download the `.ipynb` file and open it locally with the SageMath Jupyter kernel.

 ## Files for Section 3.1

 ### `sec3_1_parametric_macaulay_example.ipynb`